jesseduffield/jesseduffield.github.io/_posts/2022-12-15-Unless-Responses.md

 Alright, onto the first topic:

-## Who cares if a language readable to people unfamiliar with the language?
+## Who cares if a language is readable to people unfamiliar with the language?

 In the post, I say: